Andorra

 People

-Andorra has low rates of human smuggling, as opposed to neighbouring Spain and France, where the market is significantly larger.
-Nevertheless, foreign actors have been prosecuted for their involvement in human smuggling, having sold Andorran resident permits to Chinese nationals then smuggled them through Andorra into France.
+Andorra has low rates of human smuggling in comparison to neighbouring Spain and France, where the market is significantly larger.
+It can be assumed that Andorra is not a starting point for human smuggling networks, nor a significant transit or destination country.
+Nevertheless, foreign actors have been prosecuted for their involvement in human smuggling, having sold Andorran resident permits to Chinese nationals, then smuggled them through Andorra into France.
+Andorra refuses to allow European forces to control its border, which would lead to a more coordinated effort to manage human smuggling in the region.
+There is no evidence indicating the existence of extortion and protection racketeering in Andorra.

 Trade

 Arms trafficking occurs in Andorra but on a very small scale.
 Most cases typically involve weapons being smuggled from Andorra into France, as it is easier to acquire them in Andorra.
+It can be assumed that profits made from the illicit market are accrued by foreign actors and that demand comes from external sources.
 There is no evidence of local violence caused by actors engaged in arms trafficking.

 Environment